espocrm/documentation/docs/user-guide/invoices.md

 ## Invoice Items

-Invoice has a list of items.
-Each item can represent a certain product or a service with description, quantity, tax rate, list price and unit price fields.
+An Invoice has the list of items.
+Each item can represent a certain product or a service with the description, quantity, tax rate, list price, and unit price fields.
 It's possible to sort items manually.

-There is an ability to add custom fields for Invoice Item entity using Entity Manager.
+There is the ability to add custom fields for Invoice Item entity type using the Entity Manager.

 ### Invoice Items Layout

-The layout of invoice items can be modified at Administration > Layout Manager > Invoice Items > List (Item).
+The layout of Invoice Items can be modified at Administration > Layout Manager > Invoice Items > List (Item).

 ### Discount Rate

 It's possible to specify a discount in percents.
-To have this ability, administrator should add 'Discount (%)' field to the List (Item) layout.
+To have this ability, an administrator should add the *Discount (%)* field to the *List (Item)* layout.

 ## Printing to PDF

 Invoices can be printed to PDF.
-This action is available in the dropdown next to Edit button on the invoice’s detail view.
+This action is available in the dropdown next to Edit button on the Invoice detail view.
 Then, you will be prompted to select a template.
 More info about printing to PDF is available [here](printing-to-pdf.md).

 ### Templates